harshitneverdebugs/Sentiment-Analysis/README.md

 ### Simple Neural Network

 The first model is a simple feedforward neural network that uses an embedding layer and a dense layer to classify the reviews.
+The training accuracy is 0.8504 and test accuracy is 0.7386.
+The model is Overfitting.

 ### Convolutional Neural Network

 The second model uses convolutional layers to capture local features in the text.
+The training accuracy is now 0.9575 and the test accuracy is 0.8568.
+The model is still overfitting.

 ### Recurrent Neural Network (LSTM)

 The final model employs LSTM layers to capture long-term dependencies in the text data.
+The training accuracy is 0.8673 and the test accuracy is 0.855.
+The model is now well fitted.

 ## Results